Volunteer Care Projects with Children Overseas in Ghana

 The Projects Abroad team in Ghana organize regular workshops for our Care volunteers in all regions.
 The workshops provide valuable insight into the local care system, the background of the placements where our volunteers are working, and advice and suggestions regarding activities to organize.
 The workshops may also cover topics like Ghanaian culture, your role at the placement, and useful resources.

-During school terms, the majority of children at orphanages and care homes attend school during the day.
+During school terms, the majority of children at care centres attend school during the day.
 Most volunteers choose to accompany the children and help out at the school or kindergarten during these hours, assisting the teachers with basic numeracy and literacy education.
 If you are happy to get your hands dirty it may also be possible to stay at on site and assist the staff with cleaning and general house duties while the older children are at school, however the level of interaction with the children will be less if you do this.

 This project is available for less than a month if you don't have time to join us for a month or more.
 This project has been selected by our local colleagues as being suitable for shorter durations for both the host community and the volunteer.
 Although you will gain valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone participating for a longer period.
 Volunteers who can only join us for one week will be based in the Akuapem Hills at one of our Care placements there, with the option of also joining the Building Project for one or two mornings during the week.